-We love cooking rice in the Instant Pot and wanted to share with you our favourite pressure cooker biryani recipes.
+We love cooking rice in the pressure cooker and wanted to share with you our favourite Instant Pot biryani recipes.
 These Indian-inspired one-pot meal wonders will both nourish and satiate you and your family.

 Traditionally, the meat and rice are cooked separately.
 With the Instant Pot, we know skipping a few steps (almost) never hurts.
 That’s why we love that it gives us the ability to make everything at once, providing a wonderfully satisfying one-pot meal in a jiffy.

 There are so many unique varieties you can make depending on your cravings and the ingredients you have available.
 Here are a few of our favorite Instant Pot biryani recipes – with and without meat!

 Oh, and the best type of rice to use for biryani?
 It’s basmati rice!

 Weeknight cooking or weekend entertaining, this chicken biryani comes in the clutch.
 Chicken is perhaps the most popular meat to use in biryani, so you know we had to start off with a classic.
 This dinner is done in under an hour so you won’t have to wait very long before devouring it.
 With warm spices infusing the rice and cashews and raisins strewn throughout, you’ll love every mouthwatering bite.
 Recipe from My Heart Beets.